 Windows USB/DVD Download Tool

-When doing a fresh install of an Operating System to a device that lacked an optical drive, I am never worried as I have access to a USB3.0 Blu-Ray drive that I could connect to any available USB port on the computing device to boot and install the OS for the CD, DVD or Blu-Ray disc given.
+When doing a fresh install of an Operating System on a device that lacked an optical drive, I am never worried, as one piece of equipment that I have access to is a USB3.0 Blu-Ray drive that I could connect to any available USB port on the computing device to boot and install the OS for the CD, DVD, or Blu-Ray disc given.

-Note: If your drives are not compatible, use DISKPART from the Command Prompt.
+Note: If your drives are incompatible, use DISKPART from the Command Prompt.

 Benefits of The Windows USB/DVD Download Tool